- Professional Doctorate

 International students will require a Short Term Study Visa to attend the block teaching sessions.
 Please contact our Visa Immigration Support and Advice team for further information on how to apply for this visa.

 Informal enquiries are welcomed by the Director of Programme.
 Please email email@example.com for further information.

 Our Professional Doctorate (Prof D) programme begins in January each year.
 Prof D applications must be received by 31 October to be considered for entry in January of the following year.

 1. Contact the Director of the Professional Doctorate Framework for information on the ProfD programmes and advice on choosing this route to doctoral qualification.
 Please email firstname.lastname@example.org.

-2. Complete the application form: applicants should download and complete the GCU Research Application Form below.
+2. Complete the online application form here.
 In Section 3 of the form, indicate your chosen Professional Doctorate pathway and in Section 4, include a 500 word summary of your proposed research.

 3. Gather together documentation: these are - academic qualifications (including IELTS if required), two references, and a letter of support from your current employer.

 4. Submit electronically.